Word Meanings - MODIFICATION - Book Publishers vocabulary database

 Change of termination of words, as in declension, conjugation, derivation, etc. (more info) 1.
 The act of varying; a partial change in the form, position, state, or qualities of a thing; modification; alternation; mutation; diversity; deviation; - MUTABILITY

 The quality of being mutable, or subject to change or alteration, either in form, state, or essential character; susceptibility of change; changeableness; inconstancy; variation.
-Plato confessed that the heavens and the frame of the world - FITNESS
+Plato confessed that the heavens and the frame of the world - CHANGEFUL

 Change; alteration, either in form or qualities.
 The vicissitude or mutations in the superior globe are no fit matter for this present argument.
 Bacon. - CONDITIONALITY